hrjkknox/canLogParse/README.md

 `dataLength`: The number of data bytes.

-`data`: The data bytes in an array.
+`data`: The data bytes in an array of strings.

 `T/R`: It is assumed that this is transmit/receive, but so far it has only been observed as `R`.